 I am broadly interested in the politics of life, health, and wealth.
 My interests lie at the intersection of history, philosophy, ethics, medicine and policy.

-Over the years my work has been generously supported by the LSE’s PJD Wiles Scholarship, the UK’s ESRC, the French government’s Chateaubriand Fellowship in the Humanities & Social Sciences, Harvard’s Graduate School of Arts and Sciences Fellowships, Harvard’s Weatherhead’s Center for International Affairs, Harvard’s Edmond J. Safra Center for Ethics, Harvard’s Hiebert Graduate Research Travel Award, and Sciences Po and Harvard’s exchange fellowship and Columbia University’s Society of Fellows.
+Over the years my work has been generously supported by the LSE’s PJD Wiles Scholarship, the UK’s ESRC, the French government’s Chateaubriand Fellowship in the Humanities & Social Sciences, Harvard’s Graduate School of Arts and Sciences Fellowships, Harvard’s Weatherhead’s Center for International Affairs, Harvard’s Edmond J. Safra Center for Ethics, Harvard’s Hiebert Graduate Research Travel Award, Sciences Po and Harvard’s exchange fellowship and Columbia University’s Society of Fellows.